mohalhilal/cli-binary-to-decimal/README.md

-## cli-biner-to-decimal
+## cli-binary-to-decimal
-Convert biner to decimal with step
+Convert binary to decimal with step

 ## Credit
+- Me